FreakyOc3anNerd/FreakyOc3anNerd/README.md

 You can check out more about me on pateron.
-Here is my shark research that is ongoing at the moment! [https://rentry.co/oxhkahci] This is also ongoing, it's about why the internet should be restricted. [https://rentry.co/TheInternetIssue] Night at the Aquarium: Locked In [https://rentry.co/9dn8nvum]
+Here is my shark research that is ongoing at the moment! [https://rentry.co/oxhkahci] Night at the Aquarium: Locked In [https://rentry.co/9dn8nvum]